Gabriel-Dalton/email-signature-copy-helper/README.md

 ---

-1. Paste your email-signature HTML into the textarea.
+1. Paste your email signature HTML into the textarea.
 2. Click **Copy Signature**.
 3. In Gmail **Settings → Signature**, place your cursor in the editor and paste (Ctrl + V / Cmd + V).
 4. Save changes. 🎉

-> **Tip:** You can also host the page with GitHub Pages—just push to the `main` branch and enable Pages in repo settings.

 ---